 Noodletools will format your bibliography for you (on the bibliography tab select the Print/Export option and send to Word; remember to type your name at the top!).

 Annotated bibliographies follow the same rules as a basic bibliography but with the addition of a paragraph-long annotation.
 The annotation is a justification of why you chose that particular source, informing the reader of the quality and accuracy of the information.
-If you keep in mind the TOECAP criteria (TRUSTWORTHY, OBJECTIVE, ENOUGH, CURRENCY, ACCURATE, PURPOSE) for selecting quality sources you can also use some of those same factors for generating an annotation.
+Who is behind the information?
+What evidence is presented?
+What do other sources say?
 Annotations follow the source's citation information and are typically 150 words in length.
 Think of the annotation as having three parts:

 A summary of the main arguments or ideas presented by the author and depending on your assessment requirements.